Analysis of On-policy Policy Gradient Methods under the Distribution Mismatch: Proof of

 Without loss of generality, we assume $d_0(z)=0$.
-If this is not the case, it can be adjusted to zero by redistributing its probability mass among the remaining elements and normalizing.
-This modification would result in the objective function of all policies being scaled by a constant factor, without affecting the relative comparisons between them.
-Then the distribution $\hatdzero$ is a valid distribution with $\hatdzero^\top\mathbbb{1}=1$.
-The matrix form of $\hatdgamma$ and $\hatdpi$ can be written as
+If this is not the case, then we can set it to zero and redistribute its probability mass among the remaining elements.
+This modification would result in the objective function of all policies being scaled by a constant factor, and the distribution $\hatdzero$ is a valid distribution with $\hatdzero^\top\mathbbb{1}=1$.
+The distributions $\hatdgamma$ and $\hatdpi$ can be written as